hanna-greaves/Token-Says/README.md

 ## API / Macro Use
 The tokenSays.says(token, actor, actionName) function is made available for use within you macros and scripts.
 The function generates a Token Says message if a rule is found that matches the parameters that you pass in.
 The return from this function is the Token Says rule data for the rule identified by this function.

-To use this function you must have Token Says installed as a module and active and must have a rule with action type = "Macro (API)" with an token/actor name and action name that match what is passed into the function.
+To use this function you must have Token Says installed as a module and active and must have a rule with action type = "Macro (API)" with an Token Name that matches the alias of the token or name of the actor that you pass into the function as well as an Action Name that matches the actionName passed into the function.
 * token (optional) - the token.id.
 Though optional, either this or actor must be passed in, else the function will be escaped
 * actor (optional) - the actor.id.
 Can be derived from token if not provided.
 * actionName - this must match to your Token Says rule "Action Name" for the given actor or token.
 Typically this is the name of the item.